oviirup/oviirup/blogs/sign-git-commits-with-gpg.md

 4. At the prompt, specify the key size you want or press `Enter` to accept the default.
 Your key must be at least `4096` bits.
 5. Enter the length of time the key should be valid.
 Press `Enter` to specify the default selection, indicating that the key doesn't expire.
 6. Verify that your selections are correct.
-   > Note: the email should be the same as the email in your Github account and the name should be the GutHub account name
+   > Note: the email should be the same as the email in your Github account and the name should be the GitHub account name
 7. Enter your user ID information.
 8. Type a secure passphrase.